One of the worst things that can happen to a website owner is to break the law.

 - General Data Protection Regulation (GDPR) Compliance

-In addition to the above, you may want to look into including one or more of the pages listed below where applicable:
+In addition to the above pages, you may want to look into implementing one or more of the following pages if applicable:

-- Affiliate Agreement (if you sell products or services through an affiliate program)
+- Affiliate Agreement (e.g. if you sell products or services through an affiliate program)

 - Anti-Spam Policy